ethereum/portal-network-specs/block-header-gossip.md

 ### Gossip rules

 WIP

 ### Accumulator handling
-Describes how accumulator is shared when a node first joined the portal network or when a node tried to catch up to the tip of the chain after being N blocks away
+Describes how accumulator is shared when a node first joined the portal network or when a node tries to catch up to the tip of the chain after being N blocks away

 1. Nodes request for accumulator will `RequestAccumulator` from more than 1 node in its DHT.